-It couldn’t have been a better roll out.
+It couldn’t have had a better roll out.

-Rawest4m is filled with many of the elements that made TrigNo’s previous two projects enjoyable.
-The eclectic beats by Starks, easily makes this a more fluid listen.
-Though the tracklist deviates from its linear soundscape at times, its drawn back in with its content; substance TrigNO chose to highlight more prominently on this project.
-On Rawest 4m, TrigNO’s more in tune with his ambitions of success, like on “Screening Calls,” and his emotions.
-Ultimately, expanding his versatility as a creative
+Rawest 4m is filled with many of the elements that made TrigNo’s previous two projects enjoyable.
+And the eclectic beats by Starks easily makes this a more fluid listen.
+Though the track-list deviates from its linear soundscape at times, its drawn back in with its content, substance TrigNO chose to highlight more prominently on this project.
+TrigNO’s more in tune with his ambitions of success and emotions.
+Ultimately, expanding his versatility as a creative.

 Rawest 4m is by far his best effort, and one that is measurable to any artist’s project this past year.
 Heading in to 2018, a lot more eyes will be set on the man of former mystique.